kwynncom/code-fragments/shortwave/README.md

 try to receive the WWVB time signal by reading the microphone jack

+First, I explain what I'm trying to do with my first several attempts, then an update on 2021/01/27

 WWVB is a US NIST (National Institute of Standards and Technology) shortwave radio station that broadcasts a time signal on a 60kHz carrier wave, or at channel 60kHz (links below), with 30kW.
 It broadcasts from (near) Fort Collins, Colorado.
 The specific AM pulses of the signal are described in a link below.